What you will study

 Professional recognition

-If you are intending to use this module as part of the LLB, and you hope to enter the Legal Professions, you should read carefully the careers information on The Open University Law School website.
-There are different entry regulations into the legal professions in England and Wales, Scotland, Northern Ireland and the Republic of Ireland.
-You should read the information on the website as it is your responsibility to ensure that you meet these requirements.
+If you intend to use this module as part of the LLB and you hope to enter the legal profession, you should read carefully the careers information on The Open University Law School website.
+There are different entry regulations into the legal professions in England and Wales, Scotland, Northern Ireland and Ireland.
+You should read the information on the website, as it is your responsibility to ensure that you meet these requirements.